Unfortunately the spammers have used the email more than the readers and so the email toys have to be taken away for the

 About the Resident Dictator

-I like to use em-dashes (—), although I wonder why keyboards don’t have them (if you use a Mac, you are more in luck.
+I like to use ampersands & em-dashes (—), although I wonder why keyboards don’t have them (if you use a Mac, you are more in luck.
 If you use Windows, you need to apply a simple hack for the best efficiency).
 And while on the topic of the ampersand, you can check out a wonderfully reviewed and very underground music album by the Mendocrats entitled Ampersand.

 The least likely places to find me: large tour groups, posing for photos in front of monuments, casting shadows on a guidebook or eating in restaurants located at the intersections of the two most-popular highest-rent tourist streets in any given place.

 This is not a “backpacker’s” blog.
 You don’t come here to learn about some trip centered around $9 Ryanair tickets, 12-person dorm rooms and getting loaded in the town square.
 This is not a corporate shill blog.
-You won’t get hammered with a bunch of secret-ninja-ads being peddled by a friendly face.
+You won’t get hammered with a bunch of secret-ninja-ads being peddled by a friendly face or nefarious “travel credit cards” that pay off the schleppers at your expense.
 If I find something that I think is cool or interesting or a good value and find it worthwhile to post, I will.
 If I find something that is terrible, boring or not a good value and find it worthwhile to post, I will.
 Hostels have their purpose, and I have slept in them (and will continue if the need arises).
 Hotels have their purpose, and I have slept in them (and will continue if the need arises).
 Apartments, couches, airplane seats and park benches have their purpose, and I have slept in them (and will continue if the need arises).
 If an airplane sucks, I will tell you.
 If a hotel is great, I will tell you.
 If I am receiving something for free in a review, I will tell you.
 I am not for sale.
 If I were, I’d be busy climbing corporate ladders with fluff talk and not taking less lucrative, less comfortable roads.
 Anyways…